torvalds/linux/Documentation/arch/x86/intel-hfi.rst

 The kernel or a userspace policy daemon can use these capabilities to modify task placement decisions.
-For instance, if either the performance or energy capabilities of a given logical processor becomes zero, it is an indication that the hardware recommends to the operating system to not schedule any tasks on that processor for performance or energy efficiency reasons, respectively.
+For instance, if either the performance or energy capabilities of a given logical processor becomes zero, it is an indication that the hardware recommends to the operating system to analt schedule any tasks on that processor for performance or energy efficiency reasons, respectively.

 Implementation details for Linux